-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - Thyroid Gland

 - d When there is a deficiency in thyroid hormones.
 Symptoms of this include: growth retardation, lethargy, weight gain, and low heart rate and body temperature.
 It can also cause cretinism, a form of mental retardation.

-5 Multiple Choice Questions
+5 Multiple choice questions

 - Nerve cells that secrete hormones.
 The axons of these cells in the hypothalamus extend into the posterior lobe of the pituitary.
 Oxytocin and ADH are transported through these axons into the posterior pituitary where they are stored for eventual release into the bloodstream.